tejaskannan/smart-tv-keyboard-leakage/README.md

     user-study/
     word-lists/
 ```
-You should move this folder into the root directory of this repository and rename the folder to `supplementary'.
+You should move this folder into the root directory of this repository and rename the folder to `supplementary`.
 After this action, you should have a directory structure that looks as follows.
 ```
 smart-tv-keyboard-leakage/
     environment.yml